 Ripple, Ripple, Rippling is planned to continue with a documentary-fiction filmmaking project in collaboration with theatre director and choreographer Mengfan Wang.
-Working closely with villagers in Shigushan, Wuhan, the intention is to create intention is to create conditions in which villagers can become active agents of co-creation, forging a collective enunciation.
+Working closely with villagers in Shigushan, Wuhan, the intention is to create conditions in which villagers can become active agents of co-creation, forging a collective enunciation.
 The film will be simultaneously an ethnographic documentation; a hosting device of the villagers’ own performative expressions, storytelling, and imaginaries; and an acted manifesto through collective happenings in situ performed by the villagers themselves.

 Jingru (Cyan) Cheng is a transdisciplinary design researcher, working on the intersections of architecture, anthropology and visual art.
 Cyan has exhibited at Critical Zones: Observatories for Earthly Politics (ZKM, 2020-21), Seoul Biennale of Architecture and Urbanism (2019), and Venice Architecture Biennale (2018), among others.
 Cyan co-leads an architectural design studio, ADS7, at the Royal College of Art, exploring the politics of the atmosphere.
 She holds a PhD in Design from the Architectural Association (AA) in London and was the co-director of AA Wuhan Visiting School (2015-17).